 - Take The AWAI Method for Becoming a Skilled, In-Demand Copywriter to learn all the copywriting fundamentals you’ll need to know to write any kind of project – from sales copywriting to informative content writing.

-- Attend an event for paid writers like you — because standing among your own and building a support network face-to-face will help you feel both valid and accepted.
-(We recommend AWAI’s FastTrack to Copywriting Success Bootcamp and Job Fair — it’s the premier event for persuasive writers, and marketers are there every year looking to hire new writers for paying projects.)
+- Attend an event for paid writers like you — because standing among your own and building a support network face-to-face will help you feel both validated and accepted.
+We recommend AWAI’s FastTrack to Copywriting Success Bootcamp and Job Fair — it’s the premier event for persuasive writers, and marketers are there every year looking to hire new writers for paying projects.

 Keep doing the little things that ensure you’ll be a great writer: Write every day, learn something new every day, and connect with someone in the writing world every day.